Ghofran-Loudhaief/Ghofran-Loudhaief/README.md

 🔭 Working on my personal portfolio to showcase my projects and skills.

-💼 Actively looking for a web development internship (starting February 2024).

 🌱 Always learning, with a special interest in NoSQL databases, front-end frameworks, and 3D web technologies.

 ✨ Proud of mastering React JS and building SPAs with TypeScript.